iliyan-trifonov/wordpress-lemp/README.md

 This repo builds automatically the Trusted Build image [on the Docker's index here.](https://index.docker.io/u/iliyan/docker-wordpress-lemp/ "Wordpress on a LEMP stack + sshd and wp-cli")

+See it in action
+---

+I am using it for [my blog here](http://blog.iliyan-trifonov.com "Iliyan Trifonov's Tech Blog") It's running behind the main nginx server on the host.

+Some mysql variables are changed with a little increase in values like: innodb_log_file_size = 32M, tmp_table_size = 32M, max_heap_table_size = 32M, query_cache_limit = 2M

 Percona Mysql Server
 ---